LibbyXu/IBM-Data-Science-Course/README.md

 # IBM-Data-Science-Course

-Testing for the IBM course, Libby private project.
+Testing for the IBM course, Libby's private projects.

 And learning how to use the MAC to generate the GitHub projects.

 ## Welcome!

-## Add things!
+#### There are several projects in this folder, fell free to check!